-Table 9: System, video and audio formats for non-adaptive HTTP Streaming and content download
+Table 9: System, vi ideo and audio formats for non-adaptive HTTP Streaming and content do ownload

 System Format Video Format Audio Format Subtitle format (see note 4) MIME Type

 TS AVC_SD_25 HEAAC (see note 2) video/mpeg

 AVC_HD_25 E-AC3 (see note 1)

 MP4 AVC_SD_25 HEAAC EBU-TT-D video/mp4

 AVC_HD_25 E-AC3 (see note 1) (see note 7)

 HEVC_HD_25_8

 (see note 3)

 HEVC_HD_25_10

 (see note 3)

 HEVC_UHD_25

 (see note 3)

-- - MPEG1 L3 • audio/mpeg
+- - MPEG1 L3 - audio/mpeg

 MP4 - HEAAC (see note 5) - audio/mp4

 E-AC3 (see note 1)

 TS - HEAAC - audio/mpeg

 E-AC3 (see note 1)

-TS - - (see notes 2 and 6) image/vnd.dvb.subtitle
+TS - - (000 110100 2 4114 0) image/vnd.dvb.subtitle

-- NOTE 1: Terminals shall support E-AC3 for content received by the broadband connection when it is supported for the broadcast connection.
-Otherwise it is not mandated. - NOTE 2: Terminals shall support the same subtitle formats for content received by the broadband connection as are - supported for the broadcast connection.
+NOTE 1: Terminals shall support E-AC3 for content received by the broadband connection when it is supported for

+the broadcast connection.
+Otherwise it is not mandated.

+NOTE 2: Terminals shall support the same subtitle formats for content received by the broadband connection as are

+supported for the broadcast connection.
 See clause 7.3.1.5.2.

-Only applicable to terminals that support HEVC as described in clause 7.3.1.3.
-NOTE 3: - NOTE 4: Terminals shall support out-of-band subtitles regardless of the underlying system format. - NOTE 5: This is carriage of HE-AAC audio inside the MP4 system format container.
-This format shall comply with the requirements specified in clause 8.9.52 of the DLNA media formats specification IEC 62481-2 [26], except for clause 8.9.52.12. - NOTE 6: This format definition is intended for the use of multi-stream synchronization as defined in clause 10.2.8.
+NOTE 3: Only applicable to terminals that support HEVC as described in clause 7.3.1.3.

+NOTE 4: Terminals shall support out-of-band subtitles regardless of the underlying system format.

+NOTE 5: This is carriage of HE-AAC audio inside the MP4 system format container.
+This format shall comply with

+the requirements specified in clause 8.9.52 of the DLNA media formats specification IEC 62481-2 [26],

+except for clause 8.9.52.12.

 Terminals are not required to support this format for any other use case.

+NOTE 7: Support E 7: Support for video, audio and inband subtitles multiplexed into a single ISOBMFF file is only required for

-NOTE 7: Support for video, audio and inband subtitles multiplexed into a single ISOBMFF file is only required for - downloaded content.
+NOTE 7: Support for video, audio and inband subtitles multiplexed into a single ISOBMFF file is only required for downloaded content.
 It is not required for non-adaptive HTTP streaming.